 Division 3 — Consultation with third parties

-32. Documents containing personal information
+32. Personal information about third party, when access to may be given

 (1) This section applies to a document that contains personal information about an individual (the third party) other than the applicant.

 (2) The agency is not to give access to a document to which this section applies unless the agency has taken such steps as are reasonably practicable to obtain the views of —